mfkiwl/RPX-100-SDR/plugins/samplesink/remoteoutput/readme.md

 <h4>10.1: Data IP address</h4>

-IP address of the local network interface the remote SDRangel instance sends the data to
+IP address of the local network interface the remote rpx-100 instance sends the data to

 <h4>10.2: Data port</h4>

-Local port the remote SDRangel instance sends the data to
+Local port the remote rpx-100 instance sends the data to

 <h4>10.3: Validation button</h4>